waeverything/streamkit/widgets/discord2/readme.md

 --- | --- | ---
-position | right | Puts the widget to the top right corner of the screen size | 0-100 | Allows changing the size of the widget (default 16) shadow | false | Disable drop shadow if that's not for you
+position | right | Puts the widget to the top right corner of the screen size | 0-100 | Allows changing the size of the widget (default 16) tags | noshadow, transparent | Various tags that do various things

 <br>